Criminal Justice (MS)

 Experiential learning

-You will complete a high-impact professional experience aligned with your career goals.
-These experiences, typically in the form of an internship, take place at federal, state, and local law enforcement agencies, private security agencies, law offices, probation departments, and social service agencies.
+You will gain hands-on experience by completing a graduate-level internship tailored to your career goals.
+Internships take place at federal, state, and local law enforcement agencies, private security firms, law offices, probation departments, and social service organizations.
+This allows you to apply your coursework in the field, build practical skills, and expand your professional network.

 Sample Schedule